By Gail Mallimson, University Development

 “Philanthropy has allowed me to develop a perspective on what students need over and above academic preparation.”

-Kathy, a lead donor to the University’s successfully completed BOLD Thinking campaign, has been instrumental in the founding and growth of CSLD, a partnership which reflects her philanthropic ethos.
+Kathy, a lead donor to the University’s successfully completed BOLD Thinking campaign, has been instrumental in the founding and growth of CSLD, a partnership that reflects her philanthropic ethos.
 “Philanthropy has allowed me to develop a perspective on what students need over and above academic preparation,” says Kathy.
-“University graduates today need to know how to project manage, how to think critically, how to work in teams and develop good communication skills.
+“University graduates today need to know how to project-manage, how to think critically, how to work in teams, and develop good communication skills.
 We need to create experiences that are not overwhelmingly time-intensive and that prepare students to be able to land a job and be successful.”